ylipacbio/IsoSeq-3.0/README.md

 Classify can be run at the command line as follows:

-     pbtranscript classify [OPTIONS] readsFN outReadsFN
+     pbtranscript classify [OPTIONS] ccs.xml classified.fasta

-The input file can be fasta or bam format, and the output file must be fasta format
+Where ccs.xml is the xml file you generated in Step 1, and classified.fasta is your output file.

 __Step 3.
 Cluster__